General Information

 Collaborating groups led by: Kang Wang (UCLA), Fengyuan Yang (OSU)

 Terahertz spin dynamics and vanishing stray field make AFMs the most promising candidate for the next-generation magnetic memory technology with revolutionary storage density and writing speed.
 However, owing to the extremely large exchange energy barriers, energy-efficient manipulation has been a fundamental challenge in AFMs.
-In Nat.
-Comm.
+In Nature Comm.
 2022, we report an electrical writing of antiferromagnetic orders through a record-low current density on the order of 106 A/cm facilitated by the unique AFM-FM phase transition in FeRh.
 By introducing a transient FM state via current-induced Joule heating, the SOT can switch the AFM order parameter by 90° with a reduced writing current density similar to ordinary FM materials.
 This mechanism is further verified by measuring the temperature and magnetic bias field dependences, where the X-ray magnetic linear dichroism (XMLD) results confirm the AFM switching besides the electrical transport measurement.
 Our findings demonstrate the exciting possibility of writing operations in AFM-based devices with a lower current density, opening a new pathway towards pure AFM memory applications.

 Major collaborating groups led by: Kang Wang (UCLA)

 It has long been speculated that multiferroic materials could bring unique physical properties, hence new functionalities, to electronic devices.
 For example, it is far from clear whether (and how) the multiferroicity could lead to unique control of spin transmission mediated by magnon excitations.
 In established approaches, magnons are mostly manipulated through magnetic dipoles (that is, by breaking time-reversal symmetry).
-In Nat.
-Mater.
+In Nature Mater.
 2024, we report a highly non-trivial experimental observation of chiral spin transport in multiferroic BiFeO3 and its control by reversing the ferroelectric polarization (that is, by breaking spatial inversion symmetry).
 The ferroelectrically controlled magnons show up to 18% modulation at room temperature.
 The spin torque that the magnons in BiFeO3 carry can be used to efficiently switch the magnetization of adjacent magnets, with a spin–torque efficiency comparable to the spin Hall effect in heavy metals.
 Utilizing such controllable magnon generation and transmission in BiFeO3, an all-oxide, energy-scalable logic is demonstrated composed of spin–orbit injection, detection and magnetoelectric control.
 Our observations open a new chapter of multiferroic magnons and pave another path towards low-dissipation nanoelectronics.

 Major collaborating groups led by: Ramamoorthy Ramesh & Zhi Yao (UC Berkeley), Daniel Ralph (Cornell)